-The Community First Grant Program is an initiative designed to support Team Members in the United States who are actively engaged with community partners broadening access to fresh, healthy foods in neighborhoods with few options.
-Whole Cities will offer support and resources to selected Team Members and will provide $5,000 grants to qualified community partners.
+The Community First Grant Program is designed to support Team Members in the United States who want to engage with community partners broadening access to fresh, healthy foods in their cities.
+Whole Cities will provide $5,000 grants to qualified community partners.

 Download this guidelines and eligibility page.